netnutch/AndroSpy/README.md

 <img src="https://user-images.githubusercontent.com/45147475/182385309-add737c2-010b-453a-b547-28499a8a2fe8.png" width="13%"></img>

-THRE WILL BE NO MORE UPDATES OR SUPPORT, PROJECT IS SHUTDOWNED FOREVER BECAUSE OF SOME LEGAL PROBLEMS.
+THRE WILL BE NO MORE UPDATES OR SUPPORT, THE PROJECT IS SHUTDOWNED FOREVER BECAUSE OF SOME LEGAL PROBLEMS.

 <img src="https://user-images.githubusercontent.com/45147475/182385309-add737c2-010b-453a-b547-28499a8a2fe8.png" width="13%"></img>
 # Legal Disclaimer